Women and Gender Studies

 - identify and discuss a range of gender issues, including motherhood, gender-based violence, reproductive justice, economic issues, marriage and relationships, political leadership, employment, and physical and mental health issues.

-- demonstrate the ability to communicate effectively in writing.
+- communicate effectively in writing.

 A degree in Women and Gender Studies provides students with an academically well-rounded knowledge base anchored in strong critical thinking skills, through the lens of feminism and social justice.
 Students who complete the Women and Gender Studies program develop skills that are attractive to many employers in the twenty-first century, including the ability to think critically, to be open-minded and innovative, and to handle the real-life complexities of the workplace.
 Students also bring to the workplace a specific awareness of issues such as sexism, racism, homophobia, and class oppression.
 Students who earn an A.A. degree in Women and Gender Studies may either pursue further study or obtain employment directly in fields such as health and social services, education, law, government and politics, communications, and business.
 Moreover, a Women and Gender Studies degree gives students the confidence to pursue nontraditional careers.